kumar7-sr/suji-suji/README.md

 # suji-suji
-this is my first git
+this is my first project